the-turing-way/the-turing-way/book/website/collaboration/team-manual/team-manual-on-off-boarding.md

     * Authorship and contributorship guidelines.
 * Check whether the team has a {ref}`Data Management Plan<rr-rdm-dmp>` or whether you need to set this up yourself
     * Review your storage options and access to software and tools such as {ref}`Electronic Lab Notebooks<rr-rdm-elns>`.
-    * Especially when working with `sensitive data<pd-sdp>` it is important to familiarise new team members with the recommended practices.
+    * Especially when working with {ref}`sensitive data<pd-sdp>` it is important to familiarise new team members with the recommended practices.
     * Consider options for long term storage and data sharing
 * Set up documentation for your workflows (lab notes, project repository, README files) based on the recommendations provided by your team (ideally outlined in the Team Manual or Data management Plan).
     * Check whether there are existing templates that can be reused.